RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 1. Register for a SAP BTP Trial Account (~10min)
 2. Create a ABAP Trial Environment (~5min)
 3. Install Eclipse with ABAP Development Tools and the Git Plugin (~15min)
-4. Add the BTP Trial as ABAP Project to Eclipse (~5min)
+4. Add the BTP Trial as ABAP Project to Eclipse and create a package (~10min)
 5. Import some required development objects from Git (~15min, may be optional)
 6. Install SAP Business Application Studio (~10min)